super-nate/Abot/README.md

   Step3: That's all, once your account has operation like payment or manage offer, you will get notification in Telegram from Abot

 ## Acknowledgement
-The birth of Abot can not be separated from the [TelegramBots](https://github.com/rubenlagus/TelegramBots)open source project, [smartqq](https://github.com/ScienJus/smartqq) open source project and other open source software.
+The birth of Abot can not be separated from the [TelegramBots](https://github.com/rubenlagus/TelegramBots) open source project, [smartqq](https://github.com/ScienJus/smartqq) open source project and other open source software.

 ## License
 MIT License